Duluth’s 19th-Century Squares

 Located above Fifth Street between Lake Avenue and Second Avenue West, Cascade Square is one of Duluth’s oldest parks.
-Originally a four-acre parcel bisected by Clarkhouse Creek, Cascade Square was set aside as public open space when the land was platted in the 1850s as part of Duluth Township.
+Originally a four-acre parcel bisected by Clarkhouse Creek, Cascade Square was set aside as public open space when the land was platted in the 1850s as part of the town of Duluth.

 But in late 1892 the city council officially requested that the park board make improvements to the city’s public squares.
 Because of Cascade Square’s prime location in the heart of the city, the board decided to intentionally create the picturesque qualities that the land lacked.
 In 1895 a crew of fifty men went to work on improvements that cost a total of $16,807.
 They built a stone-lined channel to contain Clarkhouse Creek (so named because it once flowed close to Duluth’s first major hotel, the Clark House) and created a charming waterfall to justify the name Cascade.
 The improvements also included a large covered pavilion, walkways, benches, trees, flowers, and grass.

 As a result of this transformation, Cascade Square rapidly became one of the city’s most beloved parks.
 The Duluth News Tribune described it in flowery terms:

 This park, although but a square in extent is well worth visiting and is, it may be said, in the heart of the city.
 Cascade Square contains a fine display of flowers and plants as well as many beautiful and ornamental shade trees such as maple, willow, box elder, mountain ash and four kinds of poplar.
 Erected on the pinnacle of this park is a substantial and artistic brownstone observatory surmounted by a pagoda shaped wood and iron canopy.
 Splendid views are here obtained of the downtown section of the city, harbor, and lake, Park Point and Superior beyond, as well as the new government ship canal, piers and lighthouses, with the vessels passing to and fro.